 Complete Remission (CR): The absence of clonal lymphocytes in the blood is one of the major criteria.
 All lymph nodes need to be normal size (<1.5 cm).
 In a clinical trial, the confirmation of a CR usually requires a bone marrow biopsy that shows no CLL.

-Minimal Residual Disease (MRD)-Negative: This is the best news with the longest durations of response.
+Undetectable Minimal Residual Disease (U-MRD): This is the best news with the longest durations of response.
 Special tests can be used to find a single CLL cell hiding among 10.000 or more cells in the blood or bone marrow.
-If no cells are found, you are MRD-, a very good thing.
-Just to confuse things, it is possible to be MRD- and be in a PR if your nodes are still enlarged.
-This may happen when nodes are still enlarged but are cancer free.
+If no cells are found, you are U-MRD, a very good thing.
+Just to confuse things, it is possible to be U-MRD and be in a PR if your nodes are still enlarged.
+This happens when enlarged nodes don’t shrink back to normal size but are cancer free.

-Flow Cytometry is a powerful blood test that looks at cellular surface markers.
-It can confirm the diagnosis of CLL by identifying the typical clonal population of cells.
-It can also find CLL cells when there is only one cancer cell in 10,000 or more lymphocytes.
+Flow Cytometry is a powerful blood test that looks at markers on the cell surface.
+It is the test to confirm the diagnosis of CLL by identifying the typical clonal population of cells (CD19, CD20(dim), CD23 and CD5).
+It can also find CLL when there is only one cancer cell in 10,000 lymphocytes.